mtSound/collision-prototype/readme.md

 ** I think I can expand to work for strictly circular arcs (non-standard arcs would be extraordinarily complicated though...)

 ** If required I can amend this to just store & calculate coordinates, instead of actually appending SVG objects

+TO IMPLEMENT:

+drawing animation
+'remove child' animation - after a fixed amount of time?
+--- how would this work with children? should they be removed first, or last?

+arc paths?

+easier definition of rulesets?

+- change colour or opacity or stroke width for children?